-New Zealand is one of the most remote countries, located amidst surrounding crystal clear waters, splendid marine life, breathtaking rainforests, wildlife, natural bubbling baths, hot springs and formidable caves.
+New Zealand is one of the most remote countries, located amidst crystal clear waters, splendid marine life, and formidable caves.
 Belgian citizens looking to explore all the wonders NZ has to offer require a New Zealand Travel Authority, or NZeTA

-The online application for the NZ eTA for Belgium will be simple and quick to complete by answering a few basic personal questions.
+The online application for the NZ eTA for Belgium is simple and quick to complete by answering a few basic personal questions.
 Upon approval, the applicant will receive the NZ eTA via email.

 Do Belgian Citizens Need an eTA for New Zealand?

-Most goods traded between New Zealand and Europe pass through Belgium, leading to strong commercial ties and business relations between the two countries.
+Most goods traded between New Zealand and Europe pass through Belgium, leading to strong commercial ties and business relations between the 2 countries.

 eTA New Zealand Document Requirements for Citizens of Belgium